 From the other end of the equation, once the Potter boy managed to make his escape, all of Voldemort’s plans had become completely derailed; throwing him into a situation for which he was not prepared.

-And then, on top of it, his agent at Hogwarts managed to give himself away.
+And then, on top of that, his agent at Hogwarts managed to give himself away.

 Snape’s quick intervention bought him time.